Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 ## Next steps

-* Have a look at the [Samples](samples) folder, containing fully runnable Python code for Image Analysis (all visual features, synchronous and asynchronous clients, from image file or URL).
+* Have a look at the [Samples][samples] folder, containing fully runnable Python code for Image Analysis (all visual features, synchronous and asynchronous clients, from image file or URL).

 ## Contributing